 Use of static to Access JS Objects

 JavaScript modules will often export arbitrary static objects for use with their provided interfaces.
-These objects can be accessed from Rust by declaring a named static in the extern block. wasm-bindgen will bind a JsStatic for these objects, which can be cloned into a JsValue.
-For example, given the following JavaScript:
+These objects can be accessed from Rust by declaring a named static in the extern block with an #[wasm_bindgen(thread_local_v2)] attribute. wasm-bindgen will bind a JsThreadLocal for these objects, which can be cloned into a JsValue.

 let COLORS = {